AdobeDocs/commerce-admin.en/help/inventory-management/global-options.md

     - To set the start for displaying the last remaining inventory amount on the product page, enter an amount for **[!UICONTROL Only X left Threshold]**.

       The message begins to appear when the quantity in stock reaches the threshold.
-For example, if set to `3`, the message "Only 3 left" appears when the quantity in stock reaches three.
+For example, if set to `3`, the message `Only 3 left` appears when the quantity in stock reaches three.
 The message adjusts to reflect the quantity in stock, until the quantity reaches zero.

     - To display an "In Stock" or "Out of Stock" message on the product page, set **[!UICONTROL Display Products Availability In Stock on Storefront]** to `Yes`.